mad3001/Multiply/readme.md

  2.Use SJASMPlus to create the MLD file containing the navigation menu

+  Note: Use sdfat library 1.1.4, newer versions changes some subroutines and will fail to compile the sketch.

 ## :small_blue_diamond:Executing
  1.Open the "Java Romset generator" and drag your newly built MLD file to the program list